Stedroy Cleghorne was a New Yorker. That's all he knew.

 But when, in 1978, he decided to attend college to become a graphic artist, he realized he didn't have a Social Security number.
 When he asked his mother about it, she told him that she had been working with an immigration lawyer to obtain legal immigration status for him and his brother, but Cleghorne says "he pretty much was taking her money and not getting anything done."

-Then he heard about a new immigration program, which legally recognized immigrants who had entered the country illegally but established a life in the United States.
+Then he heard about a new immigration program, which legally recognized immigrants who had entered the country illegally or overstayed a visa, but who had established a life in the United States.
 Eager for better work and fed up with the family's immigration lawyer, he submitted an application for legal residency through the program, paid a fee, and received his green card a year later.